 No. Turkeys are allowed to roam freely within their barns with constant water and feed.
 Turkeys are raised in these scientifically designed, temperature-regulated barns with maximum space and protection from weather, insects, rodents, predators and visitors who might carry disease.

 Looking for ways to enjoy more turkey?
 Our Mealtime Mentors love featuring ground turkey breast, turkey burgers, turkey brats, turkey hot dogs, turkey bacon, deli turkey meat and more in recipes.
 Check out our favorite turkey recipes!

-Lauren Tulig is a Registered Dietitian Nutritionist (RDN) with Festival Foods and certified in the state of Wisconsin.
+Our Mealtime Mentors are Registered Dietitian Nutritionists (RDN) with Festival Foods and certified in the state of Wisconsin.